mmTanmoy/FTS_multispecies/README.md

 The script FTS_polyampholytes_multi_species.py contains all the routines for CL evolution.
 The script submit_to_cluster.py includes a way to distribute multiple jobs to available CPUs in a node and uses Python's multi processing module.
+The script calc_correlations.py could be used to calculate pair distribution functions.